Conditional Node

 - Function Node — Parse or transform data before conditional evaluation.

-- Exchange Order Node — Place trades on the True branch.
+- Exchange Node — Place trades on the True branch.

 - Price Data Node — Fetch market data to evaluate conditions against.